Advantages of FHA mortgages in 2025

 The FHA requirements for credit score and down payments are far lower than for conventional loans.
 Borrowers can technically qualify for an FHA loan with credit scores of at least 580 and a down payment of just 3.5 percent, according to HUD.
 Borrowers with a 10% down payment may be eligible with a FICO score as low as 500.

-”While an FHA-backed mortgage with FICO 580 is theoretically available to borrowers, many lenders add 'overlays' on these minimum requirements,” says Keith Gumbinger, vice president of HSH.com.
+”While an FHA-backed mortgage with FICO 580 is theoretically available to borrowers with a down payment as small as 3.5% (and FICO 500 with a 10% down payment), many lenders add 'overlays' on these minimum requirements,” says Keith Gumbinger, vice president of HSH.com.
 “Loans with the lowest credit scores tend to default at a much higher rate, and lenders are afraid that if they issue too many loans that later fail, HUD will no longer allow them to write FHA-backed mortgages.”

-Chris Fox, president of F&B Financial Group in St. Louis, says that borrowers must have credit scores of at least 620 or 640 to qualify for most conventional loans.
+Chris Fox, Executive Vice President of Amerant Mortgage in St. Louis, says that borrowers must have credit scores of at least 620 or 640 to qualify for most conventional loans.
 Fox also says, though, that this is a bit of a misleading benefit.
 He says that not many lenders will approve any loan, conforming or FHA, for borrowers with credit scores under 620.

 Related: The evolution of FHA mortgage rates